 If any of the following situations apply to you, there may be options available other than paying the penalty in full:

-4 you have other “special circumstances” that contributed to the offence.
+•you have other special circumstances that contributed to you committing the offence.

 Options may include:

-•requesting a review of the enforcement agency’s decision to issue the fine;
+•requesting a review of the enforcement agency’s decision to issue a fine;

-•applying for payment by instalments or an extension of time in which to pay; or
+•applying to pay the fine in instalments, or applying for an extension of time in which to pay; or

 •applying to have the matter heard in the Magistrates’ Court (see “Going to court”).